 - A. A proposed PD plan application shall be submitted to the Township for review that contains the following: - 1.
 A boundary survey of the exact acreage prepared by a registered land surveyor or civil engineer. - 2.
 A topographic map of the entire area at a contour interval of not more than two feet.
 This map shall show all major stands of trees, bodies of water, wetlands and unbuildable areas - 3.
 A proposed development plan showing the following, but not limited to: - a.
 Land use areas represented by the current Zoning Districts listed as AG, SFR, SFN, MHN, C, CF, or LIW of this Ordinance. - b.
-A circulation plan including vehicular circulation patterns, major drives and location of vehicular access, parking areas, non-motorized circulation patterns, pedestrian and bicycle facilities, and cross sections of public and private streets. - c.
-Transition treatment, including minimum building setbacks to land adjoining the PD and between different land use areas within the PD.
+A circulation plan including vehicular circulation patterns, major drives and location of vehicular access, parking areas, non-motorized circulation patterns, pedestrian and bicycle facilities, and cross sections of public and private streets.

-- d.
+- c.
+Transition treatment, including minimum building setbacks to land adjoining the PD and between different land use areas within the PD. - d.
 The general location of nonresidential buildings including general land use types (e.g. retail, restaurant, office, etc.), parking areas, estimated floor areas, building coverage and number of stories or height. - e.
 The general location of residential unit types and densities and lot sizes by area. - f.
-The general location and type of all Low Impact Development (LID) storm water management technologies. - a.
+The general location and type of all Low Impact Development (LID) storm water management technologies. - g.
 Location of all wetlands, water and watercourses, proposed water detention areas and depth to groundwater. - h.
 The boundaries of open space areas that are to be preserved or reserved and an indication of the proposed ownership. - i.
 A schematic landscape treatment plan for open space areas, streets and border/transition areas to adjoining properties. - j.
 A preliminary grading plan, showing the extent of grading and delineating any areas, which are not to be graded or disturbed. - k.
-A public or private water distribution, storm and sanitary sewer plan. - Elevations of the proposed buildings using traditional building materials shall be used.
-Materials such as exterior insulation finish system (EIFS), fluted concrete masonry units, concrete panels, panel brick, and scored concrete masonry unit block are not considered traditional building materials. - m.
-A written statement explaining in detail the full intent of the applicant, showing dwelling unit types or uses contemplated and resultant population, floor area, parking, and supporting documentation, including the intended phasing plan for the development and supportive drawings. - 4.
+A public or private water distribution, storm and sanitary sewer plan. - I. Elevations of the proposed buildings using traditional building materials shall be used.
+Materials such as exterior insulation finish system (EIFS). fluted concrete masonry units, concrete panels, panel brick, and scored concrete masonry unit block are not considered traditional building materials. - m.
+A written statement explaining in detail the full intent of the applicant, showing dwelling unit types or uses contemplated and resultant population, floor area, parking, and supporting documentation. including the intended phasing plan for the development and supportive drawings. - n.
+Phasing plan, if applicable, included with the site plan that delineates all phases with a timeline of start and completion dates, uses in each phase, and percent of uses in the phase that are allowed and not allowed under the current zoning district.
+All phases shall stand on their own and not rely on a future phase to provide utilities, emergency access, stormwater, parking, or other required development standards. - 4.
 A market study, traffic impact study, and /or environmental impact assessment, if requested by the Planning Commission or Board of Trustees. - 5.
 A pattern book or design guidelines manual if requested by the Planning Commission or Board of Trustees. - B. The Township Zoning Administrator and/or Planner will review the PD plan application for completeness.
 Once deemed complete, the Township Zoning Administrator and/or Planner will conduct a technical review of the application.
 Upon completion of the technical review, the Township Zoning Administrator and/or Planner shall notify the Planning Commission Chair who will place the application on the agenda for a preliminary review by the Planning Commission.